-Amelia M. Arria, Ph.D. is currently the Director of the Center on Young Adult Health and Development and the Office of Planning and Evaluation at the University of Maryland School of Public Health and a Professor with the Department of Behavioral and Community Health.
-Currently, she is the Principal Investigator on the College Life Study, a longitudinal prospective study of health-risk behaviors among college students.
+Amelia M. Arria, Ph.D. is the Director of the Center on Young Adult Health and Development and the Office of Planning and Evaluation at the University of Maryland School of Public Health and a Professor with the Department of Behavioral and Community Health.
+She is the Principal Investigator on the College Life Study, a longitudinal prospective study of health-risk behaviors among college students.
 Her research focuses on risk and resiliency factors associated with the development of mental health and substance use among adolescents and young adults, as well as the consequences of untreated mental health conditions and substance use.
 Her most recent area of interest is understanding how these issues can interfere with academic achievement, and what can be done to promote student success.
 She has also completed studies related to mental health service utilization, predictors of suicidal behavior, and evaluations of addiction treatment.
 She is currently involved in several efforts to translate research findings for practical purposes, including her leadership role in the Maryland Collaborative to Reduce College Drinking and Related Problems, an initiative that brings together Maryland colleges to address the problem of excessive alcohol consumption and its consequences on their campuses and in their communities.
 Much of her research has direct relevance to parents, clinicians and policy makers.
-She has authored more than 150 scientific peer-reviewed publications and is the recipient of numerous grant awards from foundations, and state and federal agencies.
+She has authored more than 175 scientific peer-reviewed publications and is the recipient of numerous grant awards from foundations, and state and federal agencies.
 She received a B.S. in Human Development from Cornell University, a Ph.D. in Epidemiology from the University of Pittsburgh School of Public Health and completed postdoctoral training at the Johns Hopkins University Bloomberg School of Public Health.

 Postdoctoral Fellow, Epidemiology of Psychiatric Disorders and Drug Dependence, Department of Mental Hygiene, Bloomberg School of Public Health, Johns Hopkins University, Baltimore, MD